SatelCreative/toolip/docs/utils.md

 **Parameters**

-- `logfilename`: is a required str parameter for specifying the filename.
+- `logfilename`: is a required str parameter for specifying the filename
 - `rotation`: is a required str parameter specifying how long a file's rotation should happen
 - `retention`: is a required str parameter specifying how long before a file is cleaned up